Maceeek/fb-messages-stats/README.md

 5. Run fbStatsApp.exe

 This is still a very raw project.
-Hopefuly more I'll get around to add more statistical function (and value) to this program.
+Hopefuly I'll get around to add more statistical function (and value) to this program.
 By now it is just a weekend project that I have done.
 I'm posting this publicly because someone could find it useful or entertaining.

 This project is not affiliated with Facebook in any way.